browserengineering/book/book/forms.md

             display_list.append(rect)
 ```

-It also needs to draw the text inside:
+It then needs to get the input element's text contents:

 ``` {.python}
 class InputLayout: